Under Construction.

 2013—2014

 At ProQuest, a $5B education tech enterprise, I worked with the tech division's central UX team as their visual / UI design lead.
 I took over production of the UX Framework, a high-visibility project which sought to unify ProQuest's varied and scattered product portfolio.
 I also mentored and reviewed other designers, giving them feedback on how they could mature and improve work in progress.
-As one of my first jobs in an enterprise setting, I learned how to reach out and breakdown silos.
-Realizing that I needed to align my efforts with marketing, I reached out and set up a collaboration to define our logo, colors, and voice for not only product and UX, but for print, web, and tradeshows.

 I gave presentations, conducted multi-day workshops, wrote front-end code, created an atomic pattern library, optimized for accessibility standards (WCAG AA), and traveled to work with teams in Seattle, WA and Cambridge, UK.
 A fun and extremely rewarding effort that taught me a lot about rigor and enterprise culture.